 Discuss the major regulatory impacts of the Energy Reorganization Act of 1974, as amended.

-Outline the major offices and briefly describe the function of the following: Commission; the Office of the Inspector General; Office of the Secretary of the Commission (SECY); the Atomic Safety Licensing Board; the Advisory Committee on Reactor Safeguards; Commission staff and offices, including Chief Information Officer, Chief Financial Officer, Executive Director for Operations.
+Outline the major offices and briefly describe the function of the following: The Commission; the Office of the Inspector General; Office of the Secretary of the Commission (SECY); the Atomic Safety Licensing Board; the Advisory Committee on Reactor Safeguards; Commission staff and Commission staff offices, including Chief Information Officer, Chief Financial Officer, Executive Director for Operations.

 Describe your Region’s or Office’s organization and key management positions.

-Discuss the NRC and the Department of Energy (DOE).
+Discuss the missions of the NRC and the Department of Energy (DOE).
+How are they different?
+Why are they separate agencies?

 TASKS:

 Obtain the reference material listed above.
-Electronic copies can be found on the NRC External Website in the .
+Electronic copies can be found on the NRC External Website www.nrc.gov in the NRC Library or via the search bar.

-the reference material to gain an understanding of the principles discussed in the evaluation criteria.
+Review the reference material to gain an understanding of the principles discussed in the evaluation criteria.

+Complete the course in the Talent Management System (TMS) “The NRC: An Agency Overview”.
+Note: Two offices discussed in the course: “The Office of New Reactors” and “The Office of Federal and State Materials and Environmental Management Programs,” no longer exist as separate stand-alone organizations.

 Review and discuss the evaluation criteria with your supervisor.